Halal: Foods

 The most common example of haram (non-halal) food is pork.
 While pork is the only meat that categorically may not be consumed by Muslims (the Quran forbids it, Surah 2:173 and 16:115) other foods not in a state of purity are also considered haram.
 The criteria for non-pork items include their source, the cause of the animal's death and how it was processed.
 The majority of Islamic scholars consider shellfish and other seafood halal.
 Vegetarian cuisine is halal if it does not contain alcohol.

 Muslims must also ensure that all foods (particularly processed foods), as well as non-food items like cosmetics and pharmaceuticals, are halal.
 Frequently, these products contain animal by-products or other ingredients that are not permissible for Muslims to eat or use on their bodies.
 Foods which are not considered halal for Muslims to consume include blood and intoxicants such as alcoholic beverages.

 A Muslim who would otherwise starve to death is allowed to eat non-halal food if there is no halal food available.
-During airplane flights Muslims will usually order kosher food (if halal food is not available) to ensure their chosen dish will not have any pork ingredients.

 Several food companies offer halal processed foods and products, including halal foie gras, spring rolls, chicken nuggets, ravioli, lasagna, pizza and baby food.
 Halal ready meals are a growing consumer market for Muslims in Britain and America and are offered by an increasing number of retailers.

 Opinions on GMO foods are mixed, although there is no widely accepted prohibition from consuming them.
 Some clerics and scholars have expressed support, arguing that such food production methods are halal because they contribute to human well-being.
 Voices in opposition to GMOs argue that there is no need for genetic modification of food crops because God created everything perfectly and man does not have any right to manipulate anything that God has created.
 Some others have raised concern about the theoretical consumption of specific GMO foods produced using genes from pigs.